 The HSC is pretty complicated as it stands, and we've done our best to explain it in prior blog posts.

 If you've read our "How the HSC works: Understanding New South Wales' Year 12 ATAR System" article, you might recall that there are quite a few options when it comes to your subjects for English, Maths and Science.
+If you're still on the fence when choosing the right HSC subject, it might be helpful to check out our comprehensive HSC Subject Selection Guide.

 Let's take a look!